Translation invariance, topology, and protection of criticality in chains of interacting anyons: Abstract

 \section{Abstract}

 Using finite size scaling arguments, the critical properties of a chain of interacting anyons can be extracted from the low energy spectrum of a finite system.
 In Phys.
 Rev. Lett. \textbf{98}, 160409 (2007), Feiguin \emph{et al.} showed that an antiferromagnetic (AFM) chain of Fibonacci anyons on a torus is in the same universality class as the tricritical Ising model, and that criticality is protected by a topological symmetry.
-We now study rings of interacting anyons on the disc as well as the torus, and show that analysis on the disc necessarily yields an energy spectrum which is a subset of that which is obtained on the torus.
-For a critical Hamiltonian, this subset always corresponds to the scaling dimensions of local scaling operators which respect the topological symmetry of the system.
+In the present paper we first review the graphical formalism for the study of anyons on the disc and demonstrate how this formalism may be consistently extended to the study of systems on surfaces of higher genus.
+We then employ this graphical formalism to study finite rings of interacting anyons on both the disc and the torus, and show that analysis on the disc necessarily yields an energy spectrum which is a subset of that which is obtained on the torus.
+For a critical Hamiltonian, one may extract from this subset the scaling dimensions of the local scaling operators which respect the topological symmetry of the system.
 Related considerations are also shown to apply for open chains.